ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

 We simulate the process of stealing knowledge from a victim model by fine-tuning its output using a foundational model.
 We follow the strictest setting that we access only the output tokens of the black-box language model.

-In our study, we employ ChatGPT \cite{gpt3} as the victim model, querying it and applying our method to generate answers containing watermark words.
+In our study, we mainly employ ChatGPT (\texttt{gpt-3.5-turbo-0613}) \cite{gpt3} as the victim model, querying it and applying ModelShield to generate answers containing watermark words.
 We use the transformer-based \cite{transformer} model as the imitation model due to its widespread adoption and effectiveness in text generation.
-We utilized GPT-2 Large-0.7B \cite{gpt2}, LLaMA2-7B \cite{llama2}, and Mistral-7B \cite{mistral} as backbones for our imitation models.
-These selections represent a diverse set of models: GPT-2 Large as a homologous smaller model and LLaMA2-7B and Mistral-7B as heterogeneous larger models.
+We utilized GPT-2 Large-0.7B \cite{gpt2}, \textsc{Llama2}-7B \cite{llama2}, and \textsc{Mistral}-7B \cite{mistral} as backbones for our imitation models.
+These selections represent a diverse set of models: GPT-2 Large as a homologous model and \textsc{LLaMA}-7B and \textsc{Mistral}-7B as heterogeneous large language models.

-To simulate the process of a model extraction attack, we utilize the watermarked data generated by GPT-3.5 to fine-tune the backbone model, subsequently employing the fine-tuned model as an imitation model.
-Additionally, we used the same query with GPT-3.5, but without any additional watermark requirements, to generate data without watermarks.
-We then used these watermark-free data to train the backbone model $M_L$ as a contrast.
-The outputs from the model $M_L$ trained with the watermark-free data and the original backbone model $M_O$'s outputs are used as a comparison for the outputs of the imitation model $M_I$ trained with watermarked data.
+To simulate the process of a model extraction attack, we utilize the watermarked data generated by \texttt{gpt-3.5-turbo-0613} to fine-tune the backbone model, subsequently employing the fine-tuned model as an imitation model.
+Additionally, we used the same query with \texttt{gpt-3.5-turbo-0613}, but without any additional watermark requirements, to generate data without watermarks.
+We then used these watermark-free data to train the legitimate model $M_L$.
+The outputs of model $M_L$ and $M_O$ serve as benchmarks for comparison against the outputs of the suspect model $M_S$.

 \textit{Details of Imitation Model Training}: The imitation model training details are listed in Table \ref{architechture hyperparameter}.
-The experiments with GPT2-Large are conducted on NVIDIA 3090, while those with LLaMA2 and Mistral are conducted on NVIDIA A800.
-We conducted full-parameter fine-tuning on GPT-2 and LLaMA2 without using lightweight methods, while Mistral undergoes fine-tuning using the lightweight LoRA \cite{hu2021lora}.
+The experiments with \textsc{Gpt2}-Large and \textsc{Mistral} are conducted on 2 $\times$ NVIDIA A5000 GPUs (32GB RAM) and 24 $\times$ Intel Xeon w5-3423 CPUs. while those with \textsc{Llama2} are conducted on 1 $\times$NVIDIA A800 GPUs (80GB RAM).
+We conducted full-parameter fine-tuning on GPT-2 and \textsc{Llama2} without using lightweight methods, while \textsc{Mistral} undergoes fine-tuning using the lightweight LoRA \cite{hu2021lora}.
 Our findings indicate that our watermarks could be effectively learned under both scenarios.